markgw/pimlico/docs/setup_guide.rst

 Creating a config file
 ======================
-In the simplest case, the only thing left to do is to write a config file for your pipeline and run it!
+In the simplest case, the only thing left to do is to write a **config file** for your pipeline and run it!
 Let's make a simple one as an example.

 We're going to create the file `~/myproject/pipeline.conf`.
-We start by writing a `pipeline` section to give the basic pipeline setup.
+Start by writing a `pipeline` section to give the basic pipeline setup.

     [pipeline]